Fakorede/js-state/README.md

 # limitations

-futher work would involve the following:
+It currently supports only js and jsx code.
+Futher work would involve the following:

 - convert it to a node package so it can be installed and used in javascript projects
 - make it flexible so that once installed as a node package, it can scan through js files and identify the state in those files as opposed to hard coding.